 From my early days as a Radiohead, Muse and Jeff Buckley obsessive, through to studying the technical shredding of Joe Satriani, Steve Vai and Paul Gilbert, the guitar has been one of my weapons of choice for 15 years.
 Having played in many pit bands as both guitarist and bassist, through to live performances (odd highlight being supporting Charlotte Church!) and recordings, I’ve had experience playing and writing in a wide range of guitar styles.

-Copyright © 2019 Richard Jackson - Musician.
+Copyright © 2019 Richard Jackson.
 All rights reserved.